Gnuxie/method-hooks/README.md

  * create hooks with `defhook`
  * set the default qualifier to use for hooks in a generic with `define-hook-generic`.
- * change how hooks dispatch with `finalize-dispatch-method` or add behavoir to the dispatch method, which will enable the use of `call-next-method`.
+ * change how hooks dispatch with `finalize-dispatch-method` or add behaviour to the dispatch method, which will enable the use of `call-next-method`.
-* create a dispatcher for a new method-combination type with `define-dispatch`, or to change the behavoir of hook dispatch for an existsing qualifier.
+* create a dispatcher for a new method-combination type with `define-dispatch`, or to change the behaviour of hook dispatch for an existing qualifier.
 * `set-dispatch-for-qualifier` to set the default dispatcher to use for a given qualifier
 * `dispatch` to dispatch hooks for a specific method, (useful within `finalize-dispatch-method`).

 ## Usage
+just a note, throughout the docs there is a mention of `type-specializer-list` and what we mean by that is the `specialized-lambda-list` (that's what clhs calls it and if I will remove this asap actually).

+### Getting started

+You can jump straight into defining hooks, they will by default (where define-hook-generic hasn't been used for the generic you're using) be unqualified just like normal methods.
 ```
 (ql:quickload :method-hooks)